Trying to teach teen students about money? Check out these free financial literacy activities for high school students (PDFs).

 Students will complete a check register, learn how to read a checking account statement, and learn how to reconcile a checking register with a checking account.

 Hint: this says it’s for Grades 6-8; however, it’s a wonderful opportunity for teens who have yet to learn how to bank.
+Here are 11 more interactive money activities where kids and teens actually dig in and help make financial decisions around their home.

 I’ve got a whole article filled with the best (free) worksheets, PDFs, and activities I could find having to do with the famous TV show, Shark Tank.